 In accordance with the Massachusetts Hazard Mitigation Plan, a quantitative vulnerability analysis could not be completed to estimate potential losses from a dam failure event.
-Based on a mostly qualitative assessment, Mendon has a hazard index rating of "4 -limited" from dam failure.
-Locally, there is concern about vulnerability from their dams in general; they wanted all their dams listed as hazards.
+Based on a mostly qualitative assessment, Northbridge has a hazard index rating of "4 - limited" from dam failure.
+Locally, there is specific concern about vulnerability from the Riley Pond Dam (Significant Hazard), which lies roughly 200 yards from an Electrical Substation..